Rober-t/apxr_run/README.md

 inline documentation.

 ##### General
-For a more general introduction, see the `/docs.md` directory for a quick introduction to neuroevolution and related topics.
+For a more general introduction, see the `/docs` directory for a quick introduction to neuroevolution and related topics.

 For a more thorough introduction, the book "Handbook of Neuroevolution Through Erlang" by Gene Sher is highly recommended.
-Indeed, much of the content in the Docs section is taken from this book.
-As is the majority of the inline documentation found in the source code.
+Indeed, much of the content in the Docs section is taken from this book as is the majority of the inline documentation found in the source code.
 So, credit for the good stuff goes to him.